Back

 • Do not share your password with others

-• Make you password unique, containing a mix of different character types: letters (upper and lower case), numbers and special characters
+• Make your password unique, containing a mix of different character types: letters (upper and lower case), numbers and special characters

 • Have a different password for each online account